AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 ### UI functionality and elements that you will use {#ui-functionality-and-elements}

-As you complete the steps to implement the use case, you will make use of the Real-Time CDP and Adobe Journey Optimizer functionality and UI elements listed at the beginning of this document.
+As you complete the steps to implement the use case, you'll use the Real-Time CDP, Adobe Journey Optimizer functionality, and UI elements listed at the beginning of this document.
 Make sure that you have the necessary attribute-based access control permissions for all these areas, or ask your system administrator to grant you the necessary permissions.

 ### Create a schema design and specify field groups {#schema-design}

 Experience Data Model (XDM) resources are managed in the [!UICONTROL Schemas] workspace in [!DNL Adobe Experience Platform].
-You can view and explore core resources provided by [!DNL Adobe] (for example, [!UICONTROL Field Groups]) and create custom resources and schemas for your organization.
+You can view and explore core resources provided by [!DNL Adobe] (for example, [!UICONTROL field groups]) and create custom resources and schemas for your organization.

 For more information about creating [schemas](https://experienceleague.adobe.com/docs/experience-platform/xdm/home.html), read the [create schema tutorial.](/help/xdm/tutorials/create-schema-ui.md)